Healing Circles in Nursing and Healthcare. Nurses discuss the impact Healing Circles has on practice and care.

-Several nurses discuss the profound positive impact that Healing Circles for Nurses have on their emotional and professional wellbeing in anticipation of the Healing Circle for Nurses training event in Houston on April 5th and 6th, 2019.
-More information here.
+Nurses discuss the impact that Healing Circles for Nurses have on their emotional and professional well-being.

 The Other Side of The Stethoscope (17:29) | Susan Cooley | TEDx – Texas Woman’s University